electrumsv/electrumsv/docs/standalone/building-on-electrumsv/rest-api.rst

 :Regtest example: ``http://127.0.0.1:9999/v1/regtest/dapp/wallets/worker1.sqlite/1/txs/create``

 **Sample Request Payload**
-This example is of a single "OP_FALSE OP_RETURN" output with "Hello" encoded in Hex ("48656c6c6f") the preceeding 0x05 byte represents a pushdata op code to push the next 5 bytes onto the stack (in this case "48656c6c6f").
+This example is of a single "OP_FALSE OP_RETURN" output with "Hello World" encoded in Hex.
+The preceeding 0x0b byte represents a pushdata op code to push the next 11 bytes onto the stack ("68656c6c6f20776f726c64").

 Additional outputs for leftover change will be created automatically.